jstaffans/jstaffans.github.io/content/posts/2016-11-05-backfills.markdown

 ---
-layout: post
 title:          "Event stream processing: backfills"
-date:   2016-11-05
+date-published: 2016-11-05
 tags:           [streams, stream processing, kinesis, events]
 author:         Johannes Staffans
 uuid:           74f22045-a456-43fd-b638-734c3dd30d6d
 ---

 During the last months I have been involved in developing an event processing pipeline based on Amazon Kinesis.
 This post is about different strategies for replaying or **backfilling** events, to make up for lost events or a buggy stream worker implementation.